rijadhodzic/wifiscanner/README.md

 Make the script executable by running the command chmod +x wifi_script.py in the terminal.

 To run the script, open a terminal and navigate to the directory where the script is saved.
 Then run the command ./wifi_script.py

-The script will first check if the WiFi drivers are installed.
-If they are not, it will install them and load them.

-After that, it will display a progress bar while scanning for WiFi networks.
-Once the scan is complete, it will save the detailed results of open networks in a file named open_wifi.txt.